Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Literature Review Methodology

 \section{Literature Review Methodology}

-The review begins with a clear definition of the research methodology, establishing a structured foundation for the comprehensive exploration of the VHGR landscape.
-This systematic approach is intended to serve as a valuable reference for researchers and practitioners seeking to navigate and contribute to the field.
-The initial step involved defining the scope of the study, which informed the formulation of inclusion and exclusion criteria used to guide the selection of relevant publications.
-Subsequently, targeted queries were conducted across major scientific databases, including Scopus and IEEE Xplore, to retrieve works aligned with the established criteria.
-The final stage entailed a thorough examination of the selected literature, with the objective of distilling the key innovations, contributions, and methodological insights of each publication.
-These elements are further elaborated in the following sections.
+The literature review was conducted following a systematic methodology designed to ensure a comprehensive and structured exploration of the VHGR field.
+The study scope was first defined, guiding the development of inclusion and exclusion criteria for selecting relevant publications.
+Subsequently, targeted queries were executed across major scientific databases to retrieve works meeting these criteria.
+Finally, the selected literature was thoroughly examined to extract key innovations, contributions, and methodological insights, which are detailed in the following sections.